What is Risk Management?

-- The documentation of risks with cause and effect.
+- Documentation of risks with cause and effect.

-- The determination of probabilities of occurrence, extent of damage, as well as potential delays and costs.
+- Determining the probability of occurrence, extent of damage, as well as potential delays and costs.

-- The clear presentation of risks, e.g. with a risk matrix.
-A risk matrix visualises a number of risks, mostly depending on their probability of occurrence and potential effects.
+- Clear presentation e.g. with a risk matrix, which visualises a set of risks, usually in relation to their probability of occurrence and potential impact.

-- The definition and documentation of measures for risk avoidance, risk reduction, risk transfer or risk tolerance.
+- Definition and documentation of measures for avoidance, reduction, transfer or tolerance.

-- The continuous monitoring of risks and measures as well as the definition of responsibilities.
+- Continuous monitoring of risks and measures and definition of responsibilities.

-- The joint management of all information (from personnel risk to technical risk) in a common system.
+- Common management of all information (from personnel to technical risk) in a common system.

-- The consideration of risks in other company disciplines such as project management, requirements management or change management.
+- Consideration of risks in other company disciplines such as project management, requirements management or change management.